DOWNTOWN SAN JUAN CULTURAL ARTS DISTRICT

 • DIA DE LOS MUERTOS

-Experience Dia de Los Muertos on DOWNTOWN SAN JUAN CULTURAL ARTS DISTRICT
+Experience Dia de Los Muertos In DOWNTOWN SAN JUAN CULTURAL ARTS DISTRICT

 • Mestizo origins (Spanish and Indian heritage)